Prolo1/Character-Morpher/README.md

 ## Description

-This mod allows for the user to set a morph target and change any character to look like the target (with a few sliders in character maker).
+This mod allows the user to set a morph target and change any character to look like the target (with a few sliders in character maker).
 As of now the changes in character maker are applied to every character (may change that later).
 It also ~~only works on female cards, not actively planning on both genders (I might though)~~ (forgot to change that, it has worked on both for a while now 😜).

 ## Linked Mods